ajithere/bangalore-trees/README.md

 ## Build

 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.
 Use the `-prod` flag for a production build.
-Building with --env=prod ensures that actual REST service is invoked.
-When commit is made into heroku cloud, it automatically triggers a production build ensuring the REST API is called

 ## Running unit tests